chriscamacho/Jnanovg/README.md

 The nvg.Paint object is used to hold a copy of a NVGpaint structure

-What differes from nanoVG is the way the paint object is used any function that returns a NVGpaint is a method of the nvg.Paint object when called they update the instances internal NVGpaint structure (its stored in a java native buffer so there is no C allocation and the nvg.Paint object can be safely deleted by the GC without need of a delete or close method)
+What differes from nanoVG is the way the paint object is used, any function that returns a NVGpaint structure is a method of the nvg.Paint object, when called they update the instances internal NVGpaint structure (its stored in a java native buffer so there is no C allocation and the nvg.Paint object can be safely deleted by the GC without need of a delete or close method)

 Between the C demo the (ahem) "test" class and nvg.java you should be able to work out how to use nanovg...